dpchamps/pixi-solid-jsx/readme.md

 3. `wasdController` (not shown in example) is similar to `winCondition`: derived signals bound to input

 This kind of development may not be desirable or appropriate for parts of the application.
-The component `PixiExternalContainer` is provided to allow you to eject from the reactive runtime at any point and perform your own logic directly in a PixiJs container.
+The component `PixiExternalContainer` is provided to allow you to eject from the reactive runtime at any point and perform your own logic directly in a PixiJS container.
 See [#pixiexternalcontainer](#pixiexternalcontainer) below for more info.

 ## Development